What is tax-exempt income?

 Below-the-line deductions, on the other hand, are used to determine your taxable income, which will subtract from your adjusted gross income.

-Generally, it is important to understand tax-exempt income rules.
+Generally, it is important to understand tax-exemption income rules.
 It helps when preparing a tax return which allows one to optimize taxation benefits that can apply to you.